SEMAFORInformatik/femagtools/docs/engine.rst

 startup.sh
 ----------
-With the startup.sh file you can define, what happens, after the instance startet up.
+With the startup.sh file you can define the processing sequence after the instance has started up.
 This is a good place to start the calculation.

-.. note:: The files for one calculation are transferd in a tar.gz file
+.. note:: The files for one calculation are transferred in a tar.gz file

 Example::